japanj/pugs-detection/README.md

 Disk storage: 1 TB
 ```

+## Prerequisites
+1. Install conda
+2. Clone the repository

 ## Set up the environment
+1. Create the environment with required dependencies for this project

+    ```
+    conda env create -f environment.yml
+    ```
+2. Activate the environment
+    ```
+    conda activate pugs-detection
+    ```
+(Optional) User can check all the installed libraries or dependencies by using `conda list` command.

 ## Steps to run the workflow

 ## Notebook viewer
+(Move to another notebook)
 | Notebook name         | Link to view notebook | Description           |
 | --------------------- | --------------------- | --------------------- |
 | 2_data_processing_osm.ipynb | https://nbviewer.org/github/japanj/pugs-detection/blob/dev/notebooks/2_data_processing_osm.ipynb | Processing OpenStreetMap data which is used in model training step for PUGS detection |